jitsi/jitsi-meet/INSTALL-debian.md

-# Server Installation for Jitsi Meet
+# Debian Installation for Jitsi Meet with full IPv6 support, rfc5766-turn-server and encrypted XMPP signaling

 This describes configuring a server `jitsi.example.com`.
 You will need to change references to that to match your host, and generate some passwords for